Aryanshanu/Agentic-AI/README.md

-# Sahayak: AI Teaching Assistant for Multi-Grade Classrooms
+# 📚 Sahayak: Your AI Teaching Assistant for Multi-Grade Classrooms

-**Sahayak** is an easy-to-use AI-powered tool made for teachers in classrooms where one teacher handles many grades at the same time.
-It helps teachers save time, manage lessons, and reach every student in their local language.
+**Sahayak** is an easy-to-use AI tool built especially for teachers who handle multiple grades together in one classroom.
+It saves time, helps create lessons in local languages, and makes sure every student gets the attention they need.

 ---

-## Problems Teachers Face
+## 🎯 Challenges Faced by Teachers

-- One teacher has to handle students from different grades together.
+- Managing students from different grades at once.
-- Hard to make materials in local languages or fit for all grades.
+- Lack of ready-to-use materials in local languages.
-- Not enough time to answer every student's question or prepare worksheets.
+- Not enough time to prepare worksheets or answer every question.
-- Creating visuals or teaching aids takes too long.
+- Making teaching aids or visuals takes too long.
-- Writing or typing questions takes time.
+- Writing or typing questions eats up valuable teaching time.

 ---

-## Sahayak Features
+## ✅ What Makes Sahayak Helpful?

-### 1. Hyper-Local Content Generation

-- Teachers can ask for stories, explanations, or worksheets in any local language (like Marathi, Hindi, Telugu, etc.).
-- Sahayak uses Gemini to create content that's simple and fits the local culture.
-- Supports teacher requests in any language.
+- Supports any language used by teachers and students.

-*Service used: Gemini 2.5 Pro (text generation and translation)*
+- Simplifies lessons for mixed-grade classrooms.
+- Quickly creates stories, worksheets, visuals, and explanations.
+- Makes complex topics easy to understand.
+- Saves hours every week so teachers can focus on teaching.

 ---

+## 🚀 Key Features

-### 2. Differentiated Worksheet Creation
+### 1️⃣ Hyper-Local Content Creation

-- Teachers upload a photo of a textbook page.
-- Sahayak makes worksheets or questions at different levels for each grade in the same class.
-- Instantly get materials for all grades.

-*Service used: Gemini 2.5 Pro (analyzing images and generating text)*
+- Generate stories, explanations, or questions in local languages (Marathi, Hindi, Telugu, etc.).
+- Content respects local context and culture.
+- Teachers can chat with Sahayak in any language.

+*Powered by: Gemini 2.5 Pro*

 ---

-### 3. Instant Knowledge Base

-- Teachers/students can ask questions like "Why is the sky blue?" in their own language.
-- Sahayak gives clear, grade-level answers with easy examples or analogies.
-- Uses recent conversation context to improve relevance.

-*Services used: Firestore (stores the last 5 conversations for context), Gemini 2.0 Flash (generates grounded answers using RAG)*
+### 2️⃣ Smart Worksheet Maker

+- Upload a photo of any textbook page.
+- Get worksheets or questions at different difficulty levels for each grade.
+- Cover the entire classroom with one click.

+*Powered by: Gemini 2.5 Pro*

 ---

-### 4. Visual Aid Generation

-- Teachers describe what they want (like, "Draw the water cycle").
-- Sahayak creates simple SVG drawings or charts that can be quickly copied to the blackboard.

-*Service used: Gemini 2.5 Pro (generates SVG graphics)*
+### 3️⃣ Instant Q&A Help

+- Teachers and students can ask questions like “Why do leaves fall?” in their own language.
+- Sahayak gives clear, age-appropriate answers with simple examples.
+- Remembers the last few questions for better answers.

+*Uses: Firestore (conversation memory) + Gemini 2.0 Flash*

 ---

-### 5. Speech to Text

-- Teachers can speak their questions instead of typing.
-- Sahayak converts speech to text and handles multilingual queries for fast answers.

-*Services used: Gemini 2.5 Pro (language support), Speech-to-Text (STT service)*
+### 4️⃣ Visual Learning Aids

+- Just describe what you need — e.g., “Show me a simple food chain diagram.”
+- Sahayak creates ready-to-draw SVG visuals for blackboards or printouts.

+*Powered by: Gemini 2.5 Pro*

 ---

-## Why Use Sahayak?

-- Answers and materials in any language used by the teacher.
-- Makes teaching easier for classes with mixed grades.
-- Saves time by quickly creating stories, worksheets, visuals, and answers.
-- Helps teachers explain tough concepts simply and clearly.
+### 5️⃣ Talk Instead of Type

+- Speak your questions — Sahayak turns them into text instantly.
+- Supports multiple languages for voice queries.

+*Powered by: Speech-to-Text + Gemini 2.5 Pro*

 ---

+## 💡 How Sahayak Helps

+- Speaks your language, fits your classroom.
+- Works on any device with internet access.
+- No special training needed — just ask and teach.
+- Keeps improving with use and feedback.

+---

+## 🌟 Empower Every Teacher

-> **With Sahayak, every teacher gets powerful help to make sure every child in any grade and any language can learn and grow!**
+> **With Sahayak, every teacher gets the power of AI to make sure every child learns better — no matter the grade, no matter the language.**